nurkholifah1/deep-learning-retinal-disease/README.md

 ---

 ## 6. Evaluation Summary

-The DenseNet121 with improved pipeline achieved the best overall Micro F1 score among the evaluated models, indicating a good balance between precision and recall on the multi-label validation dataset.

-Although certain labels (e.g., AMD (A) and Glaucoma (G)) exhibited lower per-label F1 scores due to class imbalance and visual similarity with other conditions, the improved DenseNet121 model demonstrated robustness in recognizing common disease patterns.

-This section provides a concise overview of the model comparison results and highlights the performance trade-offs observed during evaluation.
-More detailed evaluation charts and per-class analyses are available within the project notebook (`deep_learning_retinal_disease.ipynb`).
+The DenseNet121 model with the improved training strategy achieved the highest overall Micro F1 score among all evaluated models, indicating a strong balance between precision and recall on the multi-label validation dataset.
+Some disease labels, such as AMD (A) and Glaucoma (G), had lower F1 scores, likely due to class imbalance and visual similarity with other conditions.
+Despite this, the improved DenseNet121 model showed reliable performance in identifying common disease patterns.
+This section provides an overview of the model comparison results and highlights important performance observations.
+Detailed per-class evaluation results and training curves can be found in the project notebook (`deep_learning_retinal_disease.ipynb`).